SAP/business-document-processing/doc_inf_ext_exercises/README.md

 7. Review your selection.
 Click **Confirm** button.
    <br>![](/doc_inf_ext_exercises/images/02_02_7.png)

-8. You'll see the Document Name, Upload Date and Status of the documents you have just uploaded.
+8. You will see the Document Name, Upload Date and Status of the documents you have just uploaded.
    <br>![](/doc_inf_ext_exercises/images/02_02_8.png)
    Status changes from PENDING to READY.
 This means the selected header fields and line items have been extracted, and the extraction results are ready to be validated and changed if necessary.
 If status changes from PENDING to FAILED, this means it was not possible to get the extraction results, and you need to upload the document once again.
    <br>![](/doc_inf_ext_exercises/images/02_02_9.png)

 9. *[Try this later] Repeat above steps 1-7 for Payment Advice Documents.
 Only difference is, in Step 3 Select Document Type **Payment Advices** and select header fields and line items relevant for Payment Advice documents.*

-Now that you have uploaded document for extraction in the next section we'll see the extraction results on UI Application.
+Now that you have uploaded document for extraction in the next section we will see the extraction results on UI Application.

 ## Exercise 3 - Visualize, Correct Extraction Results and Confirm Document using UI Application